Language and Culture

 Language Services Guides for Utah Public Health Agencies

-If you are a current Utah Department of Health employee, you may use this guide to find a current state of Utah language services contractor.This Interpretation Toolkit provides guidance to state and local health department personnel through step-by-step procedures to promote accurate and effective verbal interpretation processes.
-The Translation Toolkit and Manual provides detailed explanation of how programs can achieve high quality written translations.
+This Interpretation Toolkit (new version forthcoming) provides guidance to state and local health department personnel through step-by-step procedures to promote accurate and effective verbal interpretation processes.
+The Translation Toolkit (new version forthcoming) and Manual (new version forthcoming) provides detailed explanation of how programs can achieve high quality written translations.

 have been developed to help you identify what language a person may understand.
-The booklet contains 35 of the most likely encountered languages spoken in Utah.
+The booklet (new version forthcoming) contains 35 of the most likely encountered languages spoken in Utah.
 The poster, Language Identification for Interpreter Services, contains the top 20 languages spoken in Utah and is intended to help public health insurance recipients receive interpreter services.